MatthiasT91/Robinhood-Webhook-Bot/README.md

 ---

-**Enjoy managing your options data with FCT's Options/Stock Webhook Bot!
+**Enjoy managing your trading data with FCT's Robinhoods Options/Stock/Crypto Webhook Bot!
 This `README.txt` file provides clear instructions for setting up the project, configuring environment variables, installing dependencies, and deploying the application to a new server.**